9. Boreham Street to Battle: Wealden Clay and Silent Wood

 Catsfield

 Through the tiny hamlet of Ashburnham– where the last of the Sussex iron furnaces was extinguished (in 1813).
 Iron workings were once a common sight (and sound) of Sussex.
 Continue into Catsfield.
 The first church spire you see is a private residence, built originally as a memorial to a successful builder.
 The smaller, older church remains in traditional hands, and is a short step down the lane.
-Here at St Laurence Church once stood Sussex’s oldest oak tree, which saw William the Conqueror pass below its boughs.
+Here at St Laurence Church once stood Sussex’s oldest oak tree, which was said to have seen William the Conqueror pass below its boughs.
 It fell in 1987.

 Battle